ayechanst/website2/content/about/philosophical-interests.md

 # Personal interest in post-modernism

 My interest in post-modernism stems from school, and the post-modern ideas they pushed in so many different classes.
-I do not agree with post-modernism, and I was curious about where these ideas came from in the first place.
+I do not agree with post-modernism and its outlook on the world, and I was curious about where these ideas came from in the first place.
 My interest in post-modernism comes from how much I disagree with its thesis.
 Post-modernism's own logic invalidates itself and I seek to understand why anyone would subscribe to its claims.
-Whether I agree with the tennets of post-modernism or not does not change that it is an interesting field of philosophy and contributing to its body of work is one way to try and group it in some reality.
+Whether I agree with the tennets of post-modernism or not does not change that it is an interesting field of philosophy and contributing to its body of work is one way of making it better.